lennartvrg/dlog/dlog_py/README.md

 **2. Create a project**

-If you have a new account you should be greeted with an *Create Project* dialog.
-Pick a name for your new project and hit *Create*.
+If you already have a new account, you should be greeted with an *Create Project* dialog.
+Pick a name for your new project and hit
+*Create*.
 If you already have a project you want to use, click it in the sidebar or in the general project list.
 To go to the project list, please click the *dlog.cloud* logo in the upper left corner.
 Here you can also create a new project.